thomaseizinger/create-release/README.md

 A better GitHub action for creating releases.

-How is this different from the ["official"](https://github.com/actions/create-release) GitHub action?
+How is this different from the official GitHub action [@actions/create-release](https://github.com/actions/create-release)?
 The official one has several shortcomings:

 1. It is not well-maintained: https://github.com/actions/create-release/pull/32#issuecomment-579774032